DSIMB/CompareCBS/README.md

 By default, if the same prefix is used multiple times, `sugar.R` will append the `.al`, `.index`, and `.score` files and create new `.pdb` files.

 ### References
 [1] Rasolohery, Inès, Gautier Moroy, and Frédéric Guyon.
 "PatchSearch: a fast computational method for off-target detection."
 J Chem.
 Info.
 Model.
-2017.
+2017. <br>
 [2] Rey, Julien, Inès Rasolohery, Pierre Tufféry, Frédéric Guyon, and Gautier Moroy.
 "PatchSearch: a web server for off-target protein identification."
-Nucleic Acids Res, 2019.
+Nucleic Acids Res, 2019. <br>
 [3] Guyon, Frédéric, and Gautier Moroy.
-"Non-sequential alignment of binding sites for fast peptide screening." bioRxiv, 2023.
+"Non-sequential alignment of binding sites for fast peptide screening." bioRxiv, 2023. <br>
 [4] More recent version of pepit https://github.com/DSIMB/pepit